benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 You may use your own words or quotations from the text.

-1 "It was bitter cold So cold that the air almost took the skin oss my sace as i ran"
+Student response: 1 "It was bitter cold So cold that the air almost took the skin oss my sace as i ran"

 ### ResultsPlus
 **Examiner Comments**